- What is it that motivates us as pianists?

-It is understandable that we regard Yin intrinsic motivation as a higher aspirational goal, but the dynamic Yang extrinsic motivation can – used wisely and in moderation – be the very spark that fans intrinsic motivation into a stronger flame.
+It is understandable that we regard Yin intrinsic motivation as a higher aspirational goal, but the dynamic Yang extrinsic motivation can I believe – used wisely and in moderation – be the very spark that fans intrinsic motivation into a stronger flame.

 Our goal for ourselves (and for our students if we teach) must be for the right bespoke balance in each situation.